SamAddy/.Net-Fullstack-Ecommerce/README.md

 Below are the steps that you need to finish in order to finish this module

 1. Your full stack project should have one git repo to manage both frontend and backend.
 The shared .git in the root directory is used to push commits to the remote repo.
-Hoever, if you need to deploy frontend and backend to different server, you might need to inittiate another .git folder in each repository.
+In case you need to deploy frontend and backend to different server, you can inittiate another `.git folder in each repository.
 Syntax: `cd frontend` -> `git init` (similar to backend folder).
 Remember to add .gitignore for each folder when you intiate `git` repo.
 2. `frontend` folder is for the react frontend.
 Start with `backend` first before moving on to `frontend`.
 3. `backend` should have proper file structure, naming convention, and comply with Rest API.
 4. Each topic would have different features.
 However, the main routes should have CRUD operations, authentication and authorization.